IMJLA/Adsi/docs/en-US/Add-DomainFqdnToLdapPath.md

 ## SYNTAX

 ```
-Add-DomainFqdnToLdapPath [[-DirectoryPath] <String[]>] [[-DomainsByNetbios] <Hashtable>] [<CommonParameters>]
+Add-DomainFqdnToLdapPath [[-DirectoryPath] <String[]>] [<CommonParameters>]
 ```

 ## DESCRIPTION
 Uses RegEx to:
-    Match the Domain Components from the Distinguished Name in the LDAP directory path
+    - Match the Domain Components from the Distinguished Name in the LDAP directory path
-    Convert the Domain Components to an FQDN
+    - Convert the Domain Components to an FQDN
-    Insert them into the directory path as the server address
+    - Insert them into the directory path as the server address

 ## EXAMPLES